 Heart Health Promotion

-Due to COVID-19, cholesterol and blood pressure clinics will be cancelled for June and July.
+Due to COVID-19, cholesterol and blood pressure clinics are suspended until further notice.
 This will allow us to best protect the health and safety of patients, staff, and vulnerable community members.
-This change remains in effect until further notice.
 Thank you for your understanding.
 See below for our new telehealth service to improve your blood pressure.

 The Health District is offering a free service to our clients who want to improve their blood pressure!